overr8d/smplsrnc-python-text-search-web-service/README.md

 - Server (`server.py`) defines the routers defined for a given task, and invokes corresponding handler functions from 'handlers.py'.
 - Server handlers (`handlers.py`) holds the handler functions that help indexing, deleting, retrieving files and searching the parameters passed by URLS.
 - Result template (`/templates/result.html`) displays search results in a rendered template.
 - Python packages list (`requirements.txt`) stores the name of packages that the application relies on in order to perform properly.
-It is handy, when developing in isolated environments like 'virtualenv' and installing dependencies in a bulky fashion by passing it as a parameter to 'pip'
+It is handy, when developing in isolated environments like 'virtualenv' and installing dependencies in a bulky fashion by passing it as a parameter to 'pip'.
 - Text folder (`/text`) It is for test purposes only.
 Holds some books in 'txt' format that a user can upload to web service.

 ### Requirements:

 - [x] The service should hold all data in memory.
-- [x] POST /document/XXX Saves a text document with ID XXX
+- [x] POST /document/XXX Saves a text document with ID XXX.
-- [x] GET /document/XXX Returns the text document with ID XXX
+- [x] GET /document/XXX Returns the text document with ID XXX.
-- [x] Documents are just text (no fields to parse)
+- [x] Documents are just text. (no fields to parse)
-- [x] GET /search?q={word} Returns the list of IDs from documents with content that match the given keyword (single word search)
+- [x] GET /search?q={word} Returns the list of IDs from documents with content that match the given keyword. (single word search)
-- [x] DELETE /document/XXX Deletes document with ID XXX
+- [x] DELETE /document/XXX Deletes document with ID XXX.

 ### Extra: